rbouckaert/starbeast3/README.md

 5. To define the ploidy of each gene tree, open the `Gene Ploidy` tab.
 The ploidy is 2 by default.

-6. To define the ploidy of each gene tree, open the `Gene Ploidy` tab.
-The ploidy is 2 by default.

-7. Set the site model of each gene tree in the `Site Model` tab.
+6. Set the site model of each gene tree in the `Site Model` tab.
 The bModelTest (for nucleotide) and OBAMA (for protein) site models are also available, if the respective packages are installed.

 ![Setting the gene tree site models](tutorial/Fig2.png)

-8. The clock rate for each gene tree can be estimated or fixed using the `Gene Clock Model` tab.
+7. The clock rate for each gene tree can be estimated or fixed using the `Gene Clock Model` tab.
 By default, all gene clock rates are estimated and are drawn from a Log-Normal prior.
 If there are a small number of loci, it may be preferrable to leave one of these fixed at 1.0.
 Note that these gene clock rates are relative to the clock rate definied in the  `Species Clock Model` tab, and thus should be sampled from a prior with a mean of 1.

 ![Setting the gene tree clock models](tutorial/Fig2b.png)

-9. Select a clock model using the `Species Clock Model` tab.
+8. Select a clock model using the `Species Clock Model` tab.

 --  **Species Tree Strict Clock**: Every branch in the species tree has the same substitution rate.